DoctorManhattan123/introducton-to-linux/src/chapter3/03-password-management.md

 1. Create a new user
 2. Change the password of the user to a password of your liking
-2. Login as this user
+3. Login as this user
-3. Logout
+4. Logout
-4. Disable password login to this user
+5. Disable password login to this user
-5. Try log in as the user
+6. Try log in as the user
-6. Unlock the account
+7. Unlock the account
-7. Login into the account
+8. Login into the account
-8. Logout
+9. Logout
-9. remove the user and the group
+10. remove the user and the group

-_I will show you all of the commands below, but first try it our yourself_
+_I will show you all of the commands below, but first try it out yourself_

 ```sh
 $ sudo useradd exampleuser # add the user